Master Gardeners Help Desk

 - Make sure your name is on all bags/containers so that they stay together.

 - Complete the Insect Identification form and submit with your sample.

 - Bring the whole plant, if practical.
 If not, plant parts must be living diseased parts, (all dead = no results) sections of branches, and no single leaves, etc., contained in a sealed bag.

-- Collect a Ziploc sandwich bag full of soil from the root system of the plant including living root matter (lab cultures for fungus/bacteria that can be the cause for disease and does basic pH test) from the plant.
+- Collect a separate Ziploc sandwich bag full of soil from around the plant of the root system including living root matter (lab cultures for fungus/bacteria that can be the cause for disease and does basic pH test) from the plant.